[Q,R]=0 and Kostant partition functions: Introduction

-The paper is structured as follows: in \S\ref{sec:fixed} we describe the calculus of the expansions of the terms of the Atiyah-Bott fixed point formula for $\chiek$ using partition functions (Corollary \ref{abcharcor}), and then introduce a quasi-polynomial character $\Delta_\mu[\CE,\a]$ encoding the asymptotic behavior of this expansion.
-We begin \S\ref{sec:decomp} by Paradan's combinatorial formula decomposing a partition function in terms of convolution products of partitions functions in lower dimensions, then we apply this formula to our geometric setup (Proposition \ref{paradan}), which results in a decomposition of $\chie$ in terms of certain characters of the type $\Delta_\mu$ enumerated by fixed-point sets of subtori of $\T$.
-This combinatorial decomposition is analogous at the level of characters to the stratification of the manifold $M$ using the Morse function $\|\mu\|^2$ used by Witten \cite{wit92} to compute intersection numbers on reduced spaces.
-We finish the proof of Theorem \ref{GS} in \S\ref{sec:quasi}, by studying the terms of this expansion.
-The crucial part of the argument is a ``localization of positivity'' result: Proposition \ref{crucial}.
+The paper is structured as follows: in \S\ref{sec:fixed} we study the calculus of expansions of the rational sum expression given for $\chiek$ by the Atiyah-Bott fixed point formula.
+The main result is Corollary \ref{abcharcor}, which gives the answer in terms of partition functions.
+We then proceed to introduce a quasi-polynomial character $\Delta_\mu[\CE,\a]$, which encodes the asymptotic behavior of this expansion.
+We begin \S\ref{sec:decomp} by Paradan's combinatorial formula decomposing a partition function in terms of convolution products of partitions functions in lower dimensions.
+Then we apply this formula to our geometric setup (Proposition \ref{paradan}), which results in a decomposition of $\chie$ in terms of certain formal characters, which are enumerated by fixed-point sets of subtori of $\T$.
+This combinatorial decomposition is the $K$-theoretical analogue of the stratification of the manifold $M$ via the Morse function $\|\mu\|^2$ used by Witten \cite{wit92} to compute intersection numbers on reduced spaces.

+We finish the proof of Theorem \ref{GS} in \S\ref{sec:quasi} by studying the terms of this expansion.
+We quickly reduce the final result to a numerical statement regarding the weights of the $T$-action at fixed point sets of subtori.
+This statement is then proved via a ``localization of positivity'' result: Proposition \ref{crucial}.
 Finally, we give a quick proof of Theorem \ref{first} in \S\ref{sec:appendix}.
-A list of notations given in \S\ref{lon} helps the reader to navigate the paper.
+A list of notations given in \S\ref{lon} helps the reader to navigate through the paper.

+{\bf Acknowledgement.} We are grateful to the referee for careful reading of the article, and useful suggestions.

-\section{Fixed point formula and a formal character.}
+\section{Fixed point formula and a formal character}

+As in the previous section, let us begin with a connected, compact, almost complex $\T$-manifold $M$, and a pair $(\CE,\CL)$, consisting of a complex equivariant vector bundle and a line bundle on $M$.
+We assume again that the $T$-fixed points are isolated.